 Sometimes it is worth examining your “scars” to figure out what you could have done to avoid getting hurt in the first place.
 I have been part of two ventures that failed and several that have been great successes, and both types of experiences have made me a better business person.
 However, I do sometimes wish I had known some things I know now earlier in my career.

 3. Open mind.
 Everyone has stupid ideas sometimes.
 Partners should always have great dialog and not feel “attacked” when questions are asked.
-In a good partnership, the questioning of your ideas should be treated as the ultimate sign of respect.
+In a good partnership, your ideas’ questioning should be treated as the ultimate sign of respect.

 4. Determination without fixation.
 Yes, the dream you have to create some service/widget is great… but a straight road is rarely the best route.
 A rigid plan could kill you.
-You have to think about your business as a snake.
-Snakes rarely dart directly at their prey, they scope out the area, work with the terrain, avoid dangers, and than wiggle their way until they have their dinner.
+You have to think about your business like a snake.
+Snakes rarely dart directly at their prey.
+They scope out the area, work with the terrain, avoid dangers, and then wiggle their way until they have dinner.

 6. Scar tissue.
 I am sorry, but if you lack experience, never failed miserably before (and admitted it), and never had the livelihood of others as your responsibility, you may want to go work for someone else and gain that experience.

 7. Specialization in being a generalist with a mastery of at least several specializations.
 One-trick-ponies do just one thing – cost the other partners money.

 8. Well-controlled ego.
 Just because we anointed you with the CEO’s title doesn’t mean that washing dishes after you’ve had your lunch is not in your job description.
 Everyone must answer phones, cleans up after themselves, be “hands-on,” and be the face of the company to the customer (see: If you are in a startup and have a title, you are not doing enough work…).